Skip to main contentScroll Top

 A statue of King Ramkhamhaeng in Sukhothai.

-The influential king, posing as a true father of the nation, will widely spread Theravada Buddhism throughout the kingdom.
-He is also the creator of the Thai alphabet, based and adapted from the Khmer alphabet.
-For these reasons and because the knowledge about the kingdoms
+The influential king, positioning himself as the true father of the nation, widely disseminated Theravada Buddhism throughout the kingdom.
+He is also the creator of the Thai alphabet, based on and adapted from the Khmer alphabet.
+For these reasons, and because knowledge about the kingdoms

 Its decline